PS1TD/OctoDash/Installation.md

 wget -qO- https://github.com/UnchartedBull/OctoDash/raw/master/scripts/install.sh | bash -s -- --ptg
 ```

-If you don't want to install PrintTimeGenius (which is highly recommended as it will improve print time predictions dramatically) just remove the part behind bash (`-s -- --ptg`), this will the skip the installation of

 ### Without automatic start on boot
 ```
 wget -qO- https://github.com/UnchartedBull/OctoDash/raw/master/scripts/install-no-autostart.sh | bash -s -- --ptg
 ```
-(you can remove the --ptg flag just like above to skip installing Print Time Genius)
 ## Manual Installation
 You need to install the DisplayLayerProgress Plugin by OllisGit to enable the full functionality of OctoDash.
 The API is currently not in the final plugin, so please install the plugin with the following link: https://github.com/UnchartedBull/OctoPrint-DisplayLayerProgress/archive/master.zip.